brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

   List only packages that are available to upgrade.

-``sudo apt --only-upgrade install <package>`` Selectively upgrade individual packages (avoid having to upgrade all packages at cone).
+``sudo apt --only-upgrade install <package>`` Selectively upgrade individual packages (avoid having to upgrade all packages at once).

 ----